London School of Economics and Political Science2015 League Table Ranking 3

 - Students can also access the University of London's sports facilities.

-- There are 40 sports clubs playing at a range of abilities.
+- There are 40 sports clubs playing at a range of abilities, with athletes in the Sports Ambassador Programme competing for Great Britain.

 - LSE Careers advertises and actively seeks a wide range of part-time jobs which are suitable for current students, as well as graduate positions.